Chart Color Schemes

 Jacobs Well's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-The most common medical conditions are arthritis and asthma, affecting 8.9 and 7.2% of residents respectively, while 69.5% declare themselves completely clear of medical ailments, compared to 71.6% in the rest of Queensland.
-Jacobs Well has 15.0% (534 people) of residents aged 65 and over, higher than the 12.0% in the rest of Queensland, broadly aligning with the general population's health profile.
+Private health cover is high at approximately 55%, covering around 2,021 people.
+The most prevalent medical conditions are arthritis and asthma, affecting 8.9% and 7.2% of residents respectively.
+A total of 69.5% report no medical ailments, compared to 71.6% in the rest of Queensland.
+Jacobs Well has a higher proportion of residents aged 65 and over at 15.1%, with 559 people falling into this category, compared to 12.0% in the rest of Queensland.
+This aligns broadly with the general population's health profile.

 Frequently Asked Questions - Health